 If you feel that you do not wish to discuss your complaint directly with the Practice or if your complaint is about commissioned or more general NHS services, please contact NHS England.

 PO Box 16738

 Telephone: 0300 311 2233 (Monday-Friday 8am-6pm excluding bank holidays)

 Dissatisfied with the handling of the complaint by NHS England?

 If you are still not satisfied that your complaint has been appropriately addressed, you may approach the Parliamentary and Health Service Ombudsman.
 Details of how to contact the PHSO will be provided by NHS England when issuing their formal response to you.

 Multi Agency Complaints

-We hope that this Information provides clarification on how to make a complaint and what will happen to your complaint once it is received by the Practice.
-We wish to work with all our patients in as harmonious and productive manner as possible and we believe that our Complaints Procedure reflects this aspiration.
+We hope that this leaflet provides clarification on how to make a complaint and what will happen to your complaint once it is received by the Practice.
+The aim of The Calverton Practice is that any complaint can be resolved both quickly and amicably to the benefit of the patient and their healthcare needs.